tanayp327/bloggy/_posts/2024-01-29-QuizOverview.md

 ## 2. POJO (Plain Old Java Object):

-### Detailed Characteristics:
+### What is a POJO?
-In the context of our Spring backend, a Plain Old Java Object (POJO) exhibits specific characteristics, forming the backbone of object-oriented programming.
+POJO stands for Plain Old Java Object.
+It is a term used to describe a Java class that follows simple conventions and does not depend on any specific frameworks or libraries.
+A POJO typically contains private fields with corresponding getter and setter methods, and it may also include additional methods for behaviour.
+We commonly use the convention of JavaBeans to have a set of rules to implement the POJOs.

 #### Private Fields:
 - **Encapsulation for Data Privacy:**